quixoticmonk/thoughts/PITCHME.md

 ---

 ### How to use ?
-- Sonar scanner on dev workstation
+- Sonar scanner  or lint on dev workstation/IDE
-- Sonar Lint on your IDE
 - Sonar scanner on CI
 - Sonar cloud for OpenSource projects
 ---